Removing TokuDB storage engine¶

 Make sure you’ve removed all the TokuDB specific variables from your configuration file (

-my.cnf) before you restart the server, otherwise server could show errors or warnings and won’t be able to start.
+my.cnf) before you restart the server, otherwise server could show errors or warnings and will not start.